mattlianje/etl4s/docs/core-concepts.md

 `Extract`, `Transform` and `Load`.
 They all behave identically under the hood.

-Option 1: Create nodes "purely", will have -In type "Unit"
+You can create nodes "purely".
+They will have `-In` type "Unit"
 ```scala
 val extract = Extract("hello")
 ```

-Option 2: Just wrap any lambda to create a node
+Or just wrap any lambda or `Function1`
 ```scala
 val extract2     = Extract[Int, String](n => n.toString)
 val getStringLen = Transform[String, Int](_.length)